 RALEIGH, N.C.
 (WAVY) — The North Carolina Department of Health and Human Services released its latest coronavirus statistics on Wednesday.

-Daily cases in the state are down from yesterday’s report with 3,790 cases being reported in the last 24 hours.
-The state has added an average of 5,356 new cases each day this week – for a grand total of 21,425 new cases.
+Daily cases in the state are up from yesterday’s report with 3,239 cases being reported in the last 24 hours.
+That brings the seven-day moving average of new cases to it’s lowest point since early August.

-Overall, the state has reported 1,267,333 cases since the beginning of the pandemic.
-The state’s daily positivity rate has risen to 15.8%.
+Overall, the state has reported 1,439,938 cases since the beginning of the pandemic.
+In addition, the state’s daily positivity rate currently stands at 7.0%.

 Local counties metrics: